Sorry, you need to enable JavaScript to visit this website.

 Background

-The Office of the Chief Financial Officer (OCFO) has released the 2022 Long-Range Capital Financial Plan Report.
-The report looks at current assets, their condition, future capital needs, and funding availability to develop a long-range plan to address all identified capital needs of the District in the shortest possible time.
+The Office of the Chief Financial Officer’s 2025 Long-Range Capital Financial Plan Report assesses the condition of the District of Columbia’s (the “District”) current assets, future capital needs, and funding availability.
+The plan then optimizes resources to address all identified capital needs in the shortest possible time.

 The District’s asset management system, the Capital Asset Replacement Scheduling System (CARSS), contains a detailed inventory of all District-owned assets, including land, buildings, roads and streets, vehicles, and equipment.
-This system provides the basis for developing the District’s capital improvement plan as part of the annual budget process and determining the cost of deferred maintenance for current assets.
+This system provides the basis for developing the District’s capital improve-ments plan (CIP) as part of the annual budget process and determines the cost of deferred maintenance for current assets.

 The District is now generally recognized as having the most complete capital asset management system of any state or local government in the country.
-This system has been noted by the bond rating agencies as a key factor in the maintenance of the District’s high bond ratings, including a “Aaa” rating from Moody’s.
+This system has been noted by the bond rating agencies as a key factor in the maintenance of the District’s high bond ratings.

-- $3.54 billion of unfunded capital needs remain during the 6-year CIP period, down from $4.54 billion last year, of which approximately $1.45 billion is deferred maintenance.
+• $5.98 billion of unfunded capital needs remain during the 6-year CIP period, up from $2.99 billion last year, of which approximately $2.44 billion is deferred maintenance.

-- Analysis shows that unmet capital needs can be funded as early as FY 2032, if no additional capital projects are added before addressing currently identified unmet needs.
-This can be accomplished if the District commits roughly 16% of its general fund budget to capital projects (12% to support debt service on borrowings and an average of approximately 4% on pay-as-you-go cash funding).
-However, if additional capital projects are added before addressing current unmet needs, the timeline to catch up with unmet needs could be extended significantly.
+• The analysis shows that unmet capital needs can be funded as early as FY 2037, if the District commits 16.2% of its general fund budget to capital projects (12% to support debt service on borrowings and an average of 4.2% on pay-as-you-go cash funding) and no additional capital projects are added before addressing currently identified unmet needs.

-- The nation's capital is in an enviable position compared to its peers to navigate these challenges and address its infrastructure needs due to prudent financial management policies (including very strong reserves and fully funded pension and OPEB liabilities), a state-of-the-art asset management system, and a resilient local economy.
+• The nation’s capital remains in a strong position compared to its peers to navigate these chal-lenges and address its infrastructure needs due to prudent financial management policies (in-cluding strong reserves and highly funded pension and OPEB liabilities), a state-of-the-art asset management system, and a diverse local economy.

 Prior Reports